 Hairy Maclary is a 10-part series adapted from the beloved children's books by Lynley Dodd.
-The Euan Frizzell-animated series follows the titular dog on his Kiwi neighbourhood forays.
-Opening with the theme tune familiar to families worldwide, this is Hairy's first adventure, introducing his mates — Schnitzel von Krumm, Bottomley Potts and Muffin McClay — and his tomcat tormenter ...
-Scarface Claw!
-Actor Miranda Harcourt narrates, capturing the rhythms of Dodd's prose that have seen the stories sell millions of copies since being first published in 1983.
+Animated by Euan Frizzell, the show follows Hairy on his adventures in the neighbourhood.
+Opening with the theme tune familiar to many Kiwi families, this marks Hairy's first screen adventure, introducing his mates — Schnitzel von Krumm, Bottomley Potts and Muffin McClay — and his tomcat tormenter: Scarface Claw!
+Actor Miranda Harcourt narrates, capturing the rhythms of Dodd's prose that have seen the stories sell millions of copies since they first appeared in 1983.

 Yuppies, shoulder-pads, sports cars and méthode champenoise abound in this cult 'glamour soap'.
 Gloss was NZ's answer to US soap Dynasty, with the Carrington oil scions replaced by the wealthy Redferns and their Auckland magazine empire.
 The series epitomised 80s excess, and became something of a guilty viewing pleasure.
 In this Rosemary McLeod-penned pilot, a 'Remuera Revisited' plot unfolds as Brad Redfern's plans to have a quiet wedding get waylaid by ex-wife Maxine.
 Schoolgirl Chelsea wags, listens to her Sony Walkman and gets an unorthodox haircut.